Classical Studies MA (Hons) 2021 entry

 More information on how to apply via other entry routes or accreditation of prior learning and experience can be found on the University’s entry requirements web page.

 The School of Classics at St Andrews has an international reputation for the diversity of teaching programmes offered.
-The School has expertise in history and archaeology from the archaic Greek period to Late Antiquity.
-It also has expertise in literature from the Greek classical and imperial periods to the Later Roman Empire, including the Greek literature of the Roman Empire, and later engagement with the Classics from the Renaissance to the modern day.
+The School has expertise in history and archaeology from the archaic Greek period, through the Roman Republic and Empire, to Late Antiquity, and in Greek and Latin literature from archaic Greece to the Later Roman Empire.
+The School also has expertise in the reception of classics, that is, the study of later engagements with Greek and Roman culture and history from the Renaissance to the modern day.

-The School of Classics was ranked first in the UK by the Guardian University Guide 2020 and first in Scotland by the Complete University Guide 2020 for overall student satisfaction and quality of teaching and research.
+The School of Classics was ranked first in Scotland by the Guardian University Guide 2021 and first in Scotland by the Complete University Guide 2021 for overall student satisfaction and quality of teaching and research.

 The School was ranked best in Scotland and second in the UK in the 2014 Research Excellence Framework (REF) for the quality and impact of its research.

-Find out more about studying Classical Studies at St Andrews.
+Find out more about classical studies at St Andrews.

 In the first year, most students take: